Many travelers find their soulmates and fall madly in love while traveling.

 Meeting someone abroad can be exhilarating and sexy and thrilling, especially when the person seems “exotic” and so different from the type of people you’re used to dating.
 Not only is it exciting to find someone who might possibly be your soulmate, having that affair blossom in a country where the music and food and celebrations, and even the physical environment are all so new, well this is where romance novels come from!

 Knowing you have only limited time to be together before you are separated, especially when it will be expensive, or even feel impossible for you to be able to hop back and forth on weekends to get to know each other more.
-But time is the only way for you to know if what you’re both feeling is real, even if the other person’s intentions ARE pure.
+But time is the only way for you to know if what you both feel is real, even if the other person’s intentions ARE pure.

-And if you from America or Europe and have a partner from a developing country where there is severe poverty and few opportunities, it can be really tough to know for sure.
+And if you are from America or Europe and have a partner from a developing country where there is severe poverty and few opportunities, it can be really tough to know for sure.

-So if you meet a foreigner who seems really eager to jump into marriage immediately whether you meet online or you are on holiday, (particularly in a place known for it’s “sex tourism” culture), take a minute to slow down.
+So if you meet a foreigner who seems really eager to jump into marriage immediately whether you meet online or you are on holiday, (particularly in a place known for its “sex tourism” culture), take a minute to slow down.

 This list of questions can help you to at least look at some possible red flags and perhaps convince you to take a step back before rushing into anything.
 This way you will have more time to see if your partner truly loves you, or just looking to become a citizen of your country.